• Skip to primary navigation

 • pudding rice – in the UK we can buy rice labelled pudding rice which is specifically for making rice pudding.
 If you can’t get this then you should buy short-grain white rice.

 • milk – typically you would use full-fat milk to make your rice pudding extra creamy.
-I normally have semi-skimmed milk in the fridge and use this, it works just as well.
+I normally have semi-skimmed milk in the fridge and use this, it works just as well with creamy results!

 • sugar – caster or granulated will both work to sweeten.

-• toppings – your preferred toppings and flavourings – vanilla (I prefer to use vanilla bean extract), cinnamon, raisins, Caramac buttons as I have used in the photos, jam…
+• toppings – optional – your preferred toppings and flavourings – vanilla (I prefer to use vanilla bean extract), ground cinnamon, ground nutmeg, raisins, Caramac buttons as I have used in the photos, jam…

 Step by step